gabrielmazer/AWS-Projects/3. Cloud Security with AWS IAM/README.md

 In this project, I focused on using **AWS Identity and Access Management (IAM)** to secure AWS resources.
 My goal was to manage access to **EC2 instances** by configuring IAM policies, users, and user groups, ensuring proper permissions based on the environment (production vs development).

+## Documentation:
+You can view the full project documentation, including all visualizations and analysis, in this [PDF](https://gabrielmazer.github.io/AWS-Projects/IAM.pdf).

 ## What I Did

 - **Created IAM Policies**: I built custom JSON-based policies to control which actions can be performed on EC2 instances, depending on their tags (production or development).